• Share this on:

 Product design and development

-Most buyers have their own design team and don’t solely rely on the collections that factories present to them.
-Still, having your own ideas on product design and development will be highly appreciated.
+Most buyers have their own design team, but having your own ideas on product design and development will be highly appreciated.
 Buyers are always looking for special designs, materials or production methods that may help them stand out in the market.

-For instance, consider using: on-trend (sustainable) materials; special finishes such as coatings and prints; stretch fabrics for extra comfort; special property fabrics (for instance, with soil-resistant, breathing, waterproof, anti-bacterial or UV-protective properties); quick-drying, easy iron and crease-resistant fabrics; stay dark fabrics (colour fastness); and garment dyeing during production to increase flexibility.
+For instance, consider using: on-trend sustainable materials; special finishings such as coatings and prints; stretch fabrics for extra comfort; special property fabrics (for instance, with soil-resistant, breathing, waterproof, anti-bacterial or UV-protective properties); quick-drying, easy iron and crease-resistant fabrics; stay dark fabrics (colour fastness); and garment dyeing during production to increase flexibility.

 Tips: